karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     :param account: The name of a account.
     :param username: The name of the user.
-    :status 204: The password was succesfully updated.
+    :status 204: The password was successfully updated.

     **Example Request**: